gluster/glusterdocs/docs/Administrator-Guide/Geo-Replication.md

 # sudo groupadd geogroup
 ```

 In all the Secondary nodes, create an unprivileged account.
+This user
+must have a home directory and a configured shell.
 For example,
 "geoaccount".
 Add geoaccount as a member of "geogroup" group.

 ```
-# useradd -G geogroup geoaccount
+# useradd -s /bin/bash -d /home/geoaccount/ -G geogroup geoaccount
 ```

 In any one Secondary node, run the following command to setup the